magic-wormhole/magic-wormhole-protocols/transit.md

 # Transit Protocol

+The Wormhole API does not currently provide for large-volume data transfer (this feature will be added to a future version, under the name "Dilated Wormhole").
+For now, bulk data is sent through a "Transit" object, which does not use the Rendezvous Server.
+Instead, it tries to establish a direct TCP connection from sender to recipient (or vice versa).
+If that fails, both sides connect to a "Transit Relay", a very simple Server that just glues two TCP sockets together when asked.

 The Transit protocol is responsible for establishing an encrypted bidirectional record stream between two programs.
 It must be given a "transit key" and a set of "hints" which help locate the other end (which are both